Obtain records and documents in Minnesota.

 If you need a Minnesota subpoena for records, our trained and experienced subpoena service professionals are more than equipped to handle it for you.
 We have the expertise to prepare the Minnesota Civil Subpoena form CIV101 and inspect it to ensure all procedural requirements are met.
 You can rest easy knowing that your Minnesota records subpoena is in good hands and will be handled with the utmost care and attention.

 In Minnesota, a subpoena that orders someone to produce business records and personal documents in their possession can also command a non-party witness to testify at a foreign deposition in Minnesota.
 For more information, see Foreign deposition in Minnesota: How to get one.

-Legal Process Minnesota reviews your subpoena duces tecum for completeness, then correctly prepares the Minnesota civil subpoena to conform it to Minnesota law.
+Legal Process Minnesota receives and reviews your records subpoena for completeness, then we correctly prepare a Minnesota civil records subpoena in conformity with Minnesota law.

 Legal Process Minnesota hand delivers your subpoena packet to the relevant Minnesota court administrator for issuance; expediting the timeline and accuracy of domesticating a foreign subpoena.
 We pay the Minnesota court subpoena filing fee.

 A process server from Legal Process Minnesota delivers and serves the records subpoena.
 We include three service attempts on one person at one address.
 Our mileage, and a 20-minute wait time, when needed, are also covered.

 Generally, three days are sufficient for us to issue and serve a foreign subpoena in Minnesota.
 The process server makes every effort to serve the subpoena soon after issuance, though 5 days are standard for routine process service.